carpentries-incubator/hpc-intro/_episodes/02-02-scheduler.md

 ---
-title: "Getting used to the scheduler"
+title: "Using a cluster: The scheduler (SLURM)"
 teaching: 0
 exercises: 0
 questions: